ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 - using resources without permission
 - storing sensitive information where it could easily be lost or stolen
 - using your work email address for personal tasks
+- using a personal account or personal email address for work tasks
 - excessive private use during working time
 - installing unlicensed or unauthorised software